marzelwidmer/blog-personal-hugo-site/content/posts/2019-01-13-hetzner-okd.md

 # Renewal Let's Encrypt
-to renewal the Let's Encrypt you can log in to your `VM` and execute the following scrupts two ansible scripts in the `installcentos/` folder.
+to renewal the Let's Encrypt you can log in to your `VM` and execute the following two ansible scripts in the `installcentos/` folder.
 ```bash
  . user-custom-exports.sh